GoonerM466/iptvboss-support-agent/docs/User_Guide.md

 This runs Boss in command-line mode to test that sync works.
 Watch output to see what happens.

 **Troubleshooting NoGUI**:
-- **Completes in 5 seconds**: Not finding configuration/database - check paths
+- **Completes in 5 seconds**: Not finding configurationbase - check paths
 - **No output generated**: Check permissions, paths, or that layouts are enabled
 - **Errors**: Check **Logs → View Logs** for error messages